MicrosoftDocs/visualstudio-docs/docs/ide/code-generation-in-visual-studio.md

 You can use [code snippets](../ide/code-snippets.md) to insert a template such as a [switch](/dotnet/csharp/language-reference/keywords/switch) block or an [enum](/dotnet/csharp/language-reference/keywords/enum) declaration.

 You can use the [Quick Actions and Refactorings](../ide/quick-actions.md) menu to generate code such as classes and properties, or to introduce a local variable.
+You can also use the [Quick Actions and Refactorings](../ide/quick-actions.md) menu to refactor code, such as renaming a variable or reordering parameters.

 Because the logic of code generation is closely tied to language syntax, each language service in Visual Studio provides its own code generation capabilities.